OpenInterpreter/open-interpreter/README.md

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

-Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but past events may be forgotten.
+Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

 ## Contributing